pareespathak/py2048/readme 2048game.md

 # py2048
-NAME : PAREES PATHAK
+NAME : PAREESPATHAK

 ABOUT GAME

 GAME IS TESTED AND PREPARED ON WINDOWS.

 2048game is a single player game of sliding a number from one place to another place in a board to form a new number by adding two numbers.
 The user is supposed to enter size of board and winning value else default value is selected . only Same numbers can be added to form new number.numbers are added only when adjacent numbers are imposed over each other